LCC-CIT/CS295N-CourseMaterials/Labs/Lab02/Lab2Instructions_CS295N.md

 ### PRs and Code Reviews

-1. Send a PR (Pull Request) to your lab partner asking them to review your code.
+1. Send a PR (Pull Request) to your lab partner asking them to review your code for part 2, your web site.

    After you have gotten a code review and revised your code as needed, you can merge it into the main branch, but keep the lab branch, don't delete it.